jatinnegi/linkedin-connect/readme.md

 - ### Chrome API

   Chrome's API is what we will be using to interact with our service worker file and content script file.
-We are using chrome's tab and runtime API in our extension.
-Tab's API helps us to keep track of the URL of the active tab and runtime API helps us to trigger and response to events in our app or extension lifecycle.
+For our extension we will be using chrome's tab and runtime API.
+Tab API helps us to keep track of the URL of the active tab and runtime API helps us to trigger and respond to events in our app or extension lifecycle.

 - ### Mutation Observer